Updated November 12, 2021

 Believe it or not, the odds are high that you have some bad email addresses mixed in with your legitimate contacts.
 For example, if you’ve ever interacted with a customer service representative via email, there’s a chance that address was added to your list of contacts.

-Manually review your list of contacts for these types of addresses, keeping an eye out for prefixes like “customerservice,” “sales,” and “info.”
+Take time to manually review your list of contacts for these types of addresses, keeping an eye out for prefixes such as “customerservice,” “sales,” and “info.”

 You get the picture.
 Find these addresses and remove them from your email list.
-Don’t worry: we’ll wait.
+Now.
+Don’t worry—we’ll wait.

 Welcome back!
-Now that you’re done removing customer service addresses from your account, it’s time to take care of another common issue affecting email marketers: Craigslist addresses.
+Now that you’re done removing customer service addresses from your list, it’s time to take care of another common issue affecting email marketers: Craigslist addresses.

-If you’ve ever used Craigslist to buy, sell, trade, or barter—yes, I’ll gladly write a blog in exchange for your services as a cobbler—you’ve probably also used the popular website’s email interface.
-This interface allows users to interact semi-anonymously, with encrypted, single-use addresses masking the actual email addresses of the people involved.
+If you’ve ever used Craigslist to buy, sell, trade, or barter—Yes, I’ll gladly write a blog in exchange for your services as a cobbler—you’ve probably also used the popular website’s email interface.
+This interface allows users to interact semi-anonymously, with encrypted, single-use addresses that mask the actual email addresses of the people involved.

 While this setup works very well for Craigslist, it’s not good for your email list.
 After an exchange or two, these addresses also have a way of sneaking into your address book and (you guessed it) hurting your IP score.